Respect for Nature

 - How do you feel when you take care of nature?
 What are the benefits of being in nature?

-Write this saying on the board and ask participants to explain what it means and why it might be important: "You should sit in nature for 20 minutes a day... unless you're busy, then you should sit in nature for an hour."
+Share this quote and ask participants to explain what it means and why it might be important: "You should sit in nature for 20 minutes a day... unless you're busy, then you should sit in nature for an hour."

 Walking Field Trip: Go for a walk and look for natural spaces.
-Use the attached scavenger hunt to guide students on what to look for.
+Use the attached scavenger hunt to guide learners on what to look for.
 Encourage young people to take photos of colors and textures in nature.
 Use as many senses as possible to enjoy the natural world.
-Back in the classroom, participants write a sentence describing a way they used each sense.
+Participants write a sentence describing a way they used each sense.
 See the extension below for creating art out of the photos.

 Ask, "Why is it important to get outside and not just stay indoors all the time?"
 Optional: they may conduct research on the benefits of being in nature.